2019 Slovak presidential election: Results

+The results of second round of Presidential election in Slovakia in 2019 in the municipality level.
+The municipalities are coloured in the colour of winning candidate (red: Maroš Šefčovič, blue: Zuzana Čaputová, green: tie, gray: no election held (military district).)

 Zuzana Čaputová of the Progressive Slovakia party finished far ahead of the other candidates, receiving 41% of the vote, but failed to achieve the necessary threshold of 50%+1 vote from all registered voters to avoid a run-off.
 Maroš Šefčovič, the vice president of the European Commission for the Energy Union, who was running as an independent supported by the governing Smer-SD, was the runner-up with 19% of the vote and earned the other place in the run-off.
 Voter turnout in the first round was 49%, the highest first round turnout since direct voting for the presidency was introduced in 1999.

 In the second round, Čaputová won election to the presidency, receiving 58% of the vote to Šefčovič's 42%.
 She became the first woman to be elected to the position and became Slovakia's youngest-ever president upon her inauguration on 15 June 2019.
 The second round turnout of just 42% was the lowest for any round of a presidential election in Slovakia.
 The number of votes with which Čaputová was elected to office is also the lowest for any directly elected Slovak president to date.